sevonj/scratchmark/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: If you have multiple suggestions, please file a separate issue for each.
-title: 'Feature: Short Descriptive Title'
+title: 'Feature: Short Descriptive Title (one feature per issue)'
 labels: enhancement
 assignees: ''